 Solving the cross-platform tracking

 In order to solve this, analytics platforms like Moesif link everything through user ids and company ids regardless of the sessions.
-Your API and website should use the same identities regardless of platform for accurate reporting.
+Your API and website should use the same identities regardless of the platform for accurate reporting.
 By modeling companies as groups of users, the linking can be simplified.
 This provides flexibility in picking and choosing whether to track usage only at the user-level, only at the company-level, or both for the API and website separately.

 While having permanent identifiers are great, sometimes we don’t have all information available when the API call or user action is logged.
 To solve for these cases, we leverage the website session token or API key to uniquely identify the person and company.
 An alias table that links both session tokens to user/company ids and also API keys to user/company ids enable end to end funnel tracking.